aliosvictor/Superacc_zkp/README.md

 # Superacc ZKP

 The Official reference implementation of the paper "Accurate and Zero-Knowledge Floating-Point Arithmetic for Graph Neural Network Inference."
 A high-performance graph convolution network (GCN) inference and zero-knowledge proof (ZKP) toolkit written in Rust.
-This project reorganizes the original `rust_gcn` workspace into a streamlined structure suitable for public release, retaining the full 1433-dimensional Cora workload and the Spartan-based ZKP pipeline.
+This project packages the full 1433-dimensional Cora workload together with the Spartan-based ZKP pipeline in a streamlined structure ready for public release.

 ## Highlights
 - **GCN inference parity** with PyTorch/PyGCN using safe, zero-copy Rust data structures.